Nissan Rogue Insurance Rates

 Rates are averaged for all Nissan Rogue models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Nissan Rogue Insurance
+How to Shop for the Best Cheap Nissan Rogue Insurance

-- Consumers who require higher levels of liability will pay around $500 annually to increase from a low limit to higher 250/500 limits
+- Insureds who purchase more liability protection will pay an extra $520 annually to go from a 30/60 limit to a 250/500 level

 Are Nissans more expensive to insure?
 Unless you have a poor driving record or are a teenager, rates should be reasonable.
 Wondering how much should I pay for a Nissan Rogue insurance policy?